theronic/eacl/README.md

 Additionally, the API supports enumeration for "filling in the blanks":

- - `(who-can? db rule)`
+ - `(who-can? db rule)` expects `:eacl/who` and returns matching rules for this principle.
- - `(what-can-i? db rule)`
  - `(when-can? db rule)` returns a time series of valid timespans for this rule.
+ - `(what-can? db rule)` expects `:eacl/who` and returns sequence of `:eacl/what` rules.
- - `(how-can? db rule)` returns a sequence of "how" operations that match this rule.
+ - `(how-can? db rule)` returns a sequence of matching `:eacl/how` for this rule.

-That lets you ask questions like "Who can read or edit this resource at these locations in order to ... at these times?"
+These enumerators let you ask questions like "Who can read or edit this resource at these locations next week?"

 # Example

-Fire Chief John needs access to the server room at the Houston branch to conduct his annual fire safety check to ensure that the sprinklers have a functioning water supply.
+Fire Dept. Chief John (a consultant) needs access to the server room on Friday to conduct an annual fire safety inspection at the Houston branch.
 To limit liability, his access should be short-lived and constrained to areas of interest (DC1 and DC2).
 Here is how you model the ACL check for John's keycard in Clojure:

     {:eacl/who   [:eacl/email "john@example.com"]
      :eacl/what  :server-room-door
-     :eacl/where [:eacl/ident :branch/houston]
+     :eacl/where #{[:eacl/ident :branch/houston.dc1] [:eacl/ident :branch/houston.dc2]}
      :eacl/how   #{:open :close}
      :eacl/when  #inst "2020-07-15"  ;; (time ranges not supported yet)
      :eacl/why   :audits/2020-Fire-Safety-Audit]})